calebwoods/calebwoods.github.io/_drafts/angularjs-ie9.md

 ### JSONP

 [JSONP](http://en.wikipedia.org/wiki/JSONP) is an option that many popular APIs expose for Javascript clients.
 With JSONP, the server will respond with a Javascript body which includes a function callback as specified in the request.
-We should note that JSONP only supports GET requests, which is how it gets around the Cross Site Scripting issue.
+We should note that JSONP only supports GET requests and uses `<script>` tags to get around the Cross Site Scripting issue.

 This works pretty well with APIs that serve Javascript clients, but unfortunately it means you will have a different API format for mobile clients of the API.